microsoft/ML-For-Beginners/6-NLP/3-Translation-Sentiment/README.md

 So far, you've learned about the formal rules approach to natural language processing.
 Another approach is to ignore the meaning of the words, and _instead use machine learning to detect patterns_.
 This can work in translation if you have lots of text (a *corpus*) or texts (*corpora*) in both the origin and target languages.
 For instance, consider the case of *Pride and Prejudice*, a well-known English novel written by Jane Austen in 1813.
 If you consult the  book in English and a human translation of the book in *French*, you could detect phrases in one that are idiomatically translated into the other.
 You'll do that in a minute.

-For instance, when an English phrase such as `John looked at the cake with a wolfish grin` is translated literally, to, say French, it might become `John regarda le gâteau avec un sourire de loup`.
-A reader of both languages would understand that the direct translation of `wolfish grin` is not the French translation `wolf smile` but a synonym - in this case for being very hungry or voracious.
-A better translation that a human might make would be `John regarda le gâteau avec voracité`, because it better conveys the meaning.
+For instance, when an English phrase such as `I have no money` is translated literally to French, it might become `Je n'ai pas de monnaie`.
+"Monnaie" is a tricky french 'false cognate', as 'money' and 'monnaie' are not synonymous.
+A better translation that a human might make would be `Je n'ai pas d'argent`, because it better conveys the meaning that you have no money (rather than 'loose change' which is the meaning of 'monnaie').
 If a ML model has enough human translations to build a model on, it can improve the accuracy of translations by identifying common patterns in texts that have been previously translated by expert human speakers of both languages.

 ### Task: Translation